blue-systems/pm-arch/README.md

 - [ ] Package Plasma Mobile packages for armv7
 - [ ] Remaster alarm image to have Plasma Mobile components installed
 - [ ] Have it tested on other devices

+# Current status

+Currently archiso tool is used to create remastered Arch Linux x86_64 image.
+This is modified releng profile of ArchISO.